-The Group operates in Cyprus, in the geographical area of Southeast Europe and Middle East with a significant presence in the wider Gulf region.
+The Group operates in Cyprus, in the geographical area of Southeast Europe, Middle East and Northern Africa with a significant presence in the wider Gulf region.

 The macroeconomic prospects of the Cypriot economy are positive.
 As mentioned above, the Group operates in the geographical region of Southeast Europe where the economies of the countries and especially the economy of Greece are exiting from a prolonged period of economic recession, as well as in the Middle East with significant presence in the wider Gulf area where political instability exists which in return creates economic instability.
-Lebanon is experiencing intense political instability with a consequent economic crisis with restrictions on cash flow movements to banks and a devaluation of the domestic currency.
+Lebanon is still experiencing intense political instability with a consequent prolonged economic crisis with restrictions on cash flow movements to banks and a devaluation of the domestic currency.

-On 11 March 2020, the World Health Organisation declared the outbreak of the Coronavirus COVID-19 as a pandemic, recognising its rapid spread in the entire world.
-Since then, the governments of most countries and of all the countries in which the Group operates, have taken strict measures to contribute to the restraining of its spread.
-These measures have slowed down the economies, as well as, the global economy and are likely to have a wider impact on the respective economies, as the measures remain in place for a long time with variations from country to country and period by period.
+The World Health Organisation's declaration of the Coronavirus (COVID-19) as a pandemic, led the governments of most countries and all the countries in which the Group operates, to impose strict measures to contribute to the restraining of its spread.
+These measures have slowed down the economies, as well as, the global economy and have had a wider impact on the respective economies.
+The Coronavirus (COVID-19) vaccination programs implemented by the governments of most countries have resulted in a reduction on the pressure on health systems and in a gradual easing of the restrictive measures.

-The Coronavirus pandemic, the restrictive measures implemented by the Governments of the countries in which the Group operates and the slowdown of the already aggravated economic climate, as well as the negative and prolonged impact on the supply chain, have resulted in the reduction of the Group's turnover.
+Businesses and governments in most of the countries have adapted to the new circumstances and returned to their operations in an effort to limit the impact of the pandemic and restart market and the real economy.
+The prolonged restrictive measures implemented by the governments of the countries in which the Group operates and the slowdown of the already tense economic climate, as well as, the negative and prolonged impact on the supply chain, had as a consequence the limitation of the further increase of the turnover of the Group.